rsaladocid/java-util/README.md

 ### Data History

-A multi-valued map that stores the different values that each key has along the time into [data records](#data-record).
+A multi-value map to store the different values that each key has along the time into [data records](#data-record).

 ```java
 DataHistory<String, String> history = new DataHistory<String, String>();